gerardojbaez/sale-statements/README.md

 ## A note on money values

 All amounts are represented in the smallest unit (e.g., cents), so USD 5.00 is written as `500`.
 For this reason, all database columns that store monetary values are using the INT data type.

+## Security

+If you discover any security related issues, please email g@gerardobaez.com instead of using the issue tracker.

+## License

+The MIT License (MIT).
+Please see License File for more information.